zellij-org/zellij-org.github.io/docs/src/layouts.md

 ```

 ## Creating a layout file
 A layout file is a nested tree structure.
 Each node describes either a pane, or a space in which its parts (children) will be created.
+The layout file is divided in to two sections: `templates` and `tabs`.

+The templates describe the structure of the layout and what part of the ui
+should be tab agnostic.
+The tabs describe which part of the layout should be tab specific.
+For this mechanism the templates make use of an extra attribute called `body`,
+if it is specified each single tab will be inserted in to the template and then
+started by zellij.

 ### `parts: <layout>`